jtang766/Moon/_posts/2013-04-01-quantification-of-genetic-mutations-in-video-images.md

 layout: post
 title: "Quantification of Genetic Mutations in Video Images"
 date: 2014-04-01
-excerpt: "The analysis will cover techniques used to convert video images to quantitative data and the qualitative conclusion that was made."
+excerpt: "An analysis that covers the techniques used to convert video images to quantitative data and how we arrive to the qualitative conclusion."
 tags: [Biology, Statistics, University of Toronto]
 feature: /assets/img/Article_QOGMIVI/header.png
 project: true